jangrundl321/modelAndSimulation/README.md

 # modelAndSimulation

-- contains all my projects related to model and simulation
+- contains all my (finished and unfinished) projects related to model and simulation